-The only rabbi worldwide certified in both Somatic Experiencing and Integrated Somatic Psychotherapy, Rabbi Hanien is a doctoral student in Clinical Psychology and a doctoral fellow in the executive doctoral program in Jewish Education at the Davidson Graduate School of the Jewish Theological Seminary.
+The only rabbi worldwide certified in both Somatic Experiencing and Integrated Somatic Psychotherapy, Dr Rabbi Hanien earned her doctorate in Clinical Psychology in 2018 and is a doctoral fellow in the executive doctoral program in Jewish Education at the Davidson Graduate School of the Jewish Theological Seminary.
 Rabbi Hanien was ordained by the Ziegler School of Rabbinic Studies with honors in Talmud in 2006, and holds B.A. degrees with honors in Philosophy, Sociology, and General Science, from Brandeis University.

 Sara Gottlieb is a graduate student in psychology at the University of California, Berkeley.
 She holds a BA in psychology and philosophy from Macalester College, and previously served as the lab manager for the Moral Cognition Lab at Harvard University.
 Sara’s core research interests fall at the intersection of psychology and philosophy, and include moral judgment, the competing explanatory power of science and religion, and moral disgust.
 One current project aims to understand how secular experiences – and especially encounters with science – can provoke a deep and meaningful sense of awe.
 She is also currently researching how explaining things in reductionist terms, such as using neuroscience to describe the mind, influences our bioethical judgments about things like abortion, physician-assisted suicide, and cloning.

 Stefanie West Leacock is a graduate of Florida State University and received her PhD in Genetics from Yale University in 2006.
 She has studied genetics in several model organisms, including the roundworm C. elegans and the zebrafish Danio rerio.
 The power of using model organisms to dissect relationships between genotypes and phenotypes is what inspired her as a graduate student.
 Stefanie grew up attending church, primarily in the Lutheran tradition.
 She experiences a sense of wonder in both spiritual life and biological discovery.
 Stefanie currently lives and teaches genetics in Austin, Texas.
 She is married to an Episcopal priest and they have two children.